Ellicottville Brewing Co

 But you don't have to stick to the metropolises for great gay eats.
 Ithaca has tons of welcoming restaurants from Maxie's Supper Club and Oyster Bar, to Just a Taste tapas bar, to the Purity Ice Cream Company.
 The town is where the ice cream sundae is believed to have been invented!

 The small Central New York town of Sharon Springs has been put in the spotlight by the reality-TV hit The Fabulous Beekman Boys, and across from their flagship store, Beekman 1802 Mercantile, the American Hotel provides visitors with inviting cuisine.

 On Warren Street in the town of Hudson, you can end a day of world-renowned antiquing with creative dining experiences - from BBQ to Mexican to "new Scandinavian," as well as the self-dubbed "socially accepting" Red Dot.

 No culinary tour of New York would be complete without a trip down one of our wine trails, either through the Finger Lakes, across Long Island or in many other regions across the state.
 There are almost always charming towns nearby with shopping, cafes and cozy lodging.

 In the Hudson Valley, you can do more than just eat - you can have a culinary experience.
 Besides dining in one of its many restaurants, you can attend a course and take a tour of the famed Culinary Institute of America.
-For great farm-to-table dining, you can visit the Blue Hill Restaurant at the Stone Barns Center for Food & Agriculture in Pocantico Hills, along with taking a tour the gardens and greenhouse.
+For great farm-to-table dining, you can visit the Blue Hill Restaurant at the Stone Barns Center for Food & Agriculture in Pocantico Hills, along with taking a tour of the gardens and greenhouse.